soumitradev/secret-archive/README.md

 ## You're collecting my data!
 No. The code is open source.
 It doesn't even access the internet.
 I don't want to see your weird compressed files anyway.

+## Thanks
+Thanks to [PseudoCodeNerd](https://github.com/PseudoCodeNerd/) for initial testing and bearing with my shitty code.

 ## License
 [MIT License](./LICENSE)